 1. Your Hotel

 This is the most convenient option when it rains.
-A lot of hotels in New York City are designed so beautifully and if you are staying there, the chances of me shooting portraits in the space are very high.
+Many hotels in New York City are designed so beautifully, and if you stay there, the chances of me shooting portraits in the space are very high.

 Outside: This is definitely one of my favorite go-to spots.
 There are two stunning covered archways, and they are open to lovely natural light.
 It’s the perfect nook for a small ceremony and is also great for portraits or family photos on a rainy wedding day.